 If you have a phone, do you use it to access the Internet?

-Joshi Dnyanesh Madhav: Dnyanesh formulate these 3 question:

-Do you have access to a PC connected to the Internet?
+Joshi Dnyanesh Madhav: Do you have access to a PC connected to the Internet?

 If you go from place A to place B, such that both places are not connected by a single bus and you've never travelled from A to B before, what problems do you face and how do you tackle them?